m1-llie/m1-llie.github.io/_pages/about.md

 # 🔥 News
+- *2024.04*: &nbsp;Gave a talk in ICSE'24 research track.
+Shout out to the new friends I met in Lisbon!
 - *2023.10*: &nbsp;MarauderMap is accepted to ICSE'24.
 Let's meet in Lisbon, Portugal next April🎉
 - *2023.03*: &nbsp;Animagus is accepted to Oakland'23. 🎉
 - *2022.09*: &nbsp;New journey begins in Tsinghua University.
 Go Purple!